I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Fate still wasn't done with AC/DC yet.
 Bassist Cliff Williams announced his plans to retire at the end of the Rock or Bust tour, and most tragically, Malcolm Young passed away in November 2017 after battling dementia for several years.
 After all that, AC/DC's loyal fan base would have been forgiven for assuming the band was finished.

 However, Malcolm's brother and partner in crime Angus Young refused to let the spark go out completely.
-He began sifting through the mounds of demos of unused song ideas left behind in Malcolm's archives, and those tapes became the basis for the songs on Power Up.
+He began sifting through the mounds of demos and unused song ideas left behind in Malcolm's archives, and those tapes became the basis for the songs on Power Up.

 In the meantime, Brian's hearing recovered thanks to experimental therapy, Williams decided he was un-retired, and Phil Rudd overcame the legal issues that had kept him off the road.
 Everything fell into place for the band as they entered the recording studio in mid-2018.
 Power Up was supposed to be released earlier in 2020, but the COVID-19 pandemic obviously threw a monkey wrench into those plans.
 At least we finally have the finished product in our hands!